Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 INGREDIENT NOTES:

 • Brown butter: The extra step of browning the butter adds a rich, nutty flavor that takes these cookies to a whole new level!
+So delicious!

 • Cream of tartar: Essential for achieving the chewy center and tangy flavor of these classic snickerdoodles.
+Make sure yours is up to date and fresh.

 • Cinnamon sugar mixture: Coats the cookies for the perfect balance of sweetness and spice.